RISE OF THE PHARISEES

 After these exploits the Jewish lands began to take on the look of a true kingdom––a kingdom united under one ruler which would become a force to be reckoned with.
 Judea was truly free once again!
 The elder son of John, Aristobulus, then takes control (104 BC) and unites the government into a kingdom.
-He produces a kingship with a line of aristocracy, as opposed to religious leadership.
+He produces a kingship with a line of the aristocracy, as opposed to religious leadership.
 Temporary stability is established, however, beneath this order of government there remains turbulence, both political and religious.
 After the one year reign of Aristobulus follows another son of John Hyrcanus, Alexander Jannaeus, who formally aligns himself with the Sadducees.
-It is Alexander who will not only become king, but high priest as well.
-This designation is unusual, and is preferred only under rare circumstances.
+It is Alexander who will not only become king but a high priest as well.
+This designation is unusual and is preferred only under rare circumstances.

 Hasmonean Kingdom to 63 BC

 This chart may be helpful in tracking the Hasmonean kings.

 166-160 / 160-143/ 143-135